arthurdenner/react-semantic-ui-datepickers/README.md

 yarn add react-semantic-ui-datepickers
 ```

-> This package also depends on `react`, `prop-types`, and `semantic-ui-react`.
+> This package also depends on `react` and `semantic-ui-react`.
 Please make sure you have them installed as well.

 ## Usage